 The way we talk about drugs and the people who use them can create or uphold stigma.
 Words like “crackhead” and “junkie” dehumanize a person who may be struggling with addiction.
 Focus on the whole person, not a behavior.
 Instead of “addict,” refer to a “person who uses drugs problematically” or a “person with substance use disorder.”

 Mandatory drug testing by employers, schools and hospitals is widely used to exclude those who test positive for drug use from job opportunities, student financial aid, and public benefits, even when the drug use has no bearing on ability to perform a job or receive aid.
-Positive drug tests are even used to prosecute and jail pregnant women suspected of substance use or to send parolees back to prison, regardless of their underlying offense or history of drug addiction.
+Positive drug tests are even used to prosecute and jail pregnant people suspected of substance use or to send parolees back to prison, regardless of their underlying offense or history of drug addiction.

 Drug testing has become a tool of discrimination, and DPA has been involved in a variety of legal challenges to expansive drug testing policies and unreliable drug testing technologies.